tmtsoftware/csw/docs/src/main/services/database.md

 its features, please refer to this [link](https://www.jooq.org/learn/).
 @@@

-Database Service requires `PostgreSQL` server to be running on a machine.
+The Database Service requires `PostgreSQL` server to be running on a machine.
 To start the PostgreSQL server for development and testing purposes, refer to @ref:[Starting Apps for Development](../commons/apps.md#starting-apps-for-development).

-Once the PostgreSQL is up and running, Database Service can be used to connect and access data.
-It is assumed that there will be more than one user types registered with PostgreSQL i.e. for read access, for write access, for admin access, etc.
+Once the PostgreSQL database is up and running, the Database Service can be used to connect and access data.
+It is assumed that there will be more than one user type registered with PostgreSQL i.e. for read access, for write access, for admin access, etc.

 <!-- introduction to the service -->